Random subcomplexes and Betti numbers of random edge ideals: Further thoughts and open questions

 Our Theorem \ref{corstaircase} is similar in spirit to this conjecture as it examines the asymptotic distribution of nonzero entries in a single row of the Betti table of $R/I_G$.
 Based on this result, we can narrow down where the center of a normal distribution in any row must be (if such a distribution indeed exists).
 In particular, for $1/(d + 1) < \alpha < 1/d$ and $k \leq d + 1$, one could look for some type of normal distribution on the magnitude of $\beta_{i, i + k}$ centered at some $i$ between $\Omega(n^{(k-1)\alpha})$ and $O(n^{k \alpha})$, that is in the boxes along the logarithmic diagonal in Figure \ref{summary}.

-We suspect that making precise statements along the lines of Corollary 1.5 of \cite{ErmanYang} will involve first having a better understanding of the behavior of $\beta_{d-1}(\Delta; \Q)$ for $\Delta \sim (n, cn^{-1/d})$ where $c$ is a constant.
-Indeed the assumption that $c$ is between 0 and 1 in Corollary 1.5 of \cite{ErmanYang} comes from the \emph{Erd\H{o}s--R\'{e}nyi phase transition} in $G(n, p)$.
-A classical result in random graph theorem due to Erd\H{o}s and R\'enyi \cite{ER} is that $G(n, p)$ has a one-sided sharp threshold for the existence of cycles at $p = 1/n$.
+We suspect that making precise statements along the lines of Corollary 1.5 of \cite{ErmYan} will involve first having a better understanding of the behavior of $\beta_{d-1}(\Delta; \Q)$ for $\Delta \sim (n, cn^{-1/d})$ where $c$ is a constant.
+Indeed the assumption that $c$ is between 0 and 1 in Corollary 1.5 of \cite{ErmYan} comes from the \emph{Erd\H{o}s--R\'{e}nyi phase transition} in $G(n, p)$.
+A classical result in random graph theorem due to Erd\H{o}s and R\'enyi \cite{ErdRen} is that $G(n, p)$ has a one-sided sharp threshold for the existence of cycles at $p = 1/n$.
 More precisely for $0 < c < 1$, the number of cycles in $G(n, p)$ is Poisson distributed with some bounded mean depending on $c$ while for $c > 1$, $G(n, p)$ will have $\Theta(n)$ cycles with probability tending to 1.
 This one-sided sharp threshold can naturally be phrased in terms of $\beta_1(\Delta(G); \Q)$ for $G \sim G(n, p)$ and implies that for $0 < c < 1$, $\beta_0(\Delta(G); \Q)$ can be well approximated by the number of vertices minus the number of edges.
-This is an important part of the proof of Corollary 1.5 of \cite{ErmanYang}.
+This is an important part of the proof of Corollary 1.5 of \cite{ErmYan}.

 As a step toward settling Erman and Yang's conjecture one could try to prove that for $p = c/\sqrt{n}$ and $c$ a sufficiently small positive constant there is a normal distribution for $\beta_{i_n, i_n + 2}$ for $i_n$ sufficiently close to $n/2$.
 This in turn would involve finding a sufficiently small constant $c$ so that $\beta_1(\Delta; \Q)$ can be well approximated by $f_1(\Delta) - f_0(\Delta) - f_2(\Delta)$ for $\Delta(n, c/\sqrt{n})$.
-Based on behavior in other models of random complexes, in particular the Linial--Meshulam model, established by \cite{AL}, \cite{LP} it seems likely that such a constant exists and Theorem 1.1 of \cite{KahleRational} shows that it is at most $\sqrt{3}$.
-However, this critical constant appears to be unknown.
+Based on behavior in other models of random complexes, in particular the Linial--Meshulam model, established by \cite{AroLin}, \cite{LinPel} it seems likely that such a constant exists and Theorem 1.1 of \cite{Kah2014} shows that it is at most $\sqrt{3}$.
+Recent work of the second author \cite{NewmanSharpThreshold} provides a lower bound on what this critical constant will be if it exists.